Barbara Ferris: Later roles

-Among Ferris's later television roles were as Emilie Trampusch in The Strauss Family (1972), Elizabeth in Elizabeth Alone (1981) and Emma Lambe, the wife of a vicar played by Richard Briers, in the first two series of All in Good Faith (1985–87).
+Among Ferris's later television roles were as Emilie Trampusch in The Strauss Family (1972), Elizabeth in Elizabeth Alone (1981), and Emma Lambe, the wife of a vicar played by Richard Briers, in the first two series of All in Good Faith (1985–87).
 She also appeared as Briers' wife, Enid Washbrook, in Michael Winner's film of Alan Ayckbourn's comedy A Chorus of Disapproval (1988).
 Depicting the tensions and rivalries among a provincial repertory company rehearsing The Beggar's Opera, the Washbrooks' daughter Linda was played by a young Patsy Kensit.
 Ferris was also in The Krays (1990), a film based on the lives of the Kray twins, who were leading figures in the criminal underworld of London's East End in the 1960s.

-On stage Ferris played the lead female role (Marion) in Terence Frisby's There's a Girl in My Soup (1966) at London's Globe Theatre opposite Donald Sinden, which for a time held the record as the longest running comedy in the West End (although by then Ferris had been succeeded in the part by Belinda Carroll).
+On stage, Ferris played the lead female role (Marion) in Terence Frisby's There's a Girl in My Soup (1966) at London's Globe Theatre opposite Donald Sinden, which for a time held the record as the longest running comedy in the West End (although by then Ferris had been succeeded in the part by Belinda Carroll).
 She played the leading role of Belinda in Ayckbourn's Season's Greetings, a black farce about a family Christmas which opened at the Apollo Theatre in London in 1982.

-Personal
+Style

 Ferris gave a number of well-regarded performances, but she did not become a big star.
 Equally, although ostensibly she fitted the stereotypical image of a mid-1960s blonde, she was never really a "starlet", a characteristic she shared with, among other actresses of a similar mould, Julie Christie and Carol White.
-For a while, after Catch Us If You Can, she acquired a certain "pin-up" status The New York Times review of A Nice Girl Like You by Roger Greenspun contained a vignette of Ferris in the late 1960s:"Barbara Ferris is a strong-featured girl with an odd facial resemblance to Noël Coward.
+For a while, after Catch Us If You Can, she acquired a certain "pin-up" status.
+The New York Times review of A Nice Girl Like You by Roger Greenspun contained a vignette of Ferris in the late 1960s:"Barbara Ferris is a strong-featured girl with an odd facial resemblance to Noël Coward.
 Despite her winsome smile, flaxen hair and peaches-and-cream complexion, she plays innocence as if it were an allegory of experience and lines of calculation enmesh the cornflowers."

+Personal life and death

+Ferris was born in London, second of four children of Roy Ferris, a milkman who had a round in Soho and his wife Dorothy (nee Roth).
+Her sister was the Olympic diver Elizabeth Ferris.
+She married film producer John Quested in 1960.
+She died on 23 May 2025, at the age of 88, and was survived by her husband and three children.